finia2NA/awt-pj-ss24-webxr-2/lib/README.md

 You can:
 - Expose functions you want to be exported from the module by exporting them from the `index.ts` file
-- Write tests for parts of the application using jest, in any folder named "tests".
+- Write tests for parts of the application using jest, using the file extention ".test.ts".
 Run these tests using `npm test`.
-  - There is an example test written for "hello world", which you can take a look at

 ## Notes